HetDaftary/Data-Structures-and-Algorithms/README.md

 # Important notes:
 * Compiler used: GNU G++
 * Tested on OS: Linux
-* The Preprocessor macros are used for the paths for Windows and other OS in includer.hpp
+* The Preprocessor macros are used in the includer.hpp files has Windows uses different format for paths.
 * The relatives paths are used.
 So, directory from where you are running things can matter.

 # Index: